HaydenRJones/sequence-tools/README.md

 Take in the output of summariseVCF.sh and plot a histogram of SNP frequencies.
 Filtering based on read depths

+- ete_multi_root.py

+An ete4 based script that re-roots all newick trees in a file onto a single taxa

 # shell scripts
 - summariseVCF.sh